pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 # Import Data

-This document describes how to import data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).
+This document describes how to import data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview).

 TiDB Lightning contains two components: tidb-lightning and tikv-importer.
 In Kubernetes, the tikv-importer is inside the separate Helm chart of the TiDB cluster.
 And tikv-importer is deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.

-TiDB Lightning supports [three backends](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends): `importer`, `local`, and `tidb`.
+TiDB Lightning supports three backends: `Importer-backend`, `Local-backend`, and `TiDB-backend`.
+For the differences of these backends and how to choose backends, see [TiDB Lightning Backends](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends).

-- For the `importer` backend, both tikv-importer and tidb-lightning need to be deployed.
+- For `Importer-backend`, both tikv-importer and tidb-lightning need to be deployed.
-- For the `local` or `tidb` backend, only tidb-lightning needs to be deployed.
+- For `Local-backend`, only tidb-lightning needs to be deployed.
-- For the `tidb` backend, it is recommended to import data using CustomResourceDefinition (CRD) in TiDB Operator v1.1 and later versions.
+- For `TiDB-backend`, only tidb-lightning needs to be deployed, and it is recommended to import data using CustomResourceDefinition (CRD) in TiDB Operator v1.1 and later versions.
 For details, refer to [Restore Data from GCS Using TiDB Lightning](restore-from-gcs.md) or [Restore Data from S3-Compatible Storage Using TiDB Lightning](restore-from-s3.md)

 ## Deploy TiKV Importer